chaluvadi-jayanth/intern-task/intern-task/Readme.md

 # April-19-2021

-- Setup of software likes vscode, git, node.js.
+- Setup of softwares like node.js, git, vscode is done.

 - Started the scss.

-- After scss, I have to start vue.js.
+- After the scss, I start the vue.js.